 GMD 101 INTRODUCTION TO VISUAL COMMUNICATION

-Introduces the concepts and practices applicable to visual communication, including the elements and principles of composition, divergent thinking, and the creative process.
+UC:CSU 36.00 hours lecture, 54.00 hours lab Introduces the concepts and practices applicable to visual communication, including the elements and principles of composition, divergent thinking, and the creative process.
 Includes instruction in several software applications.